 A Stress Cardiac MRI takes about 3 hours.
 This includes 1 ½ hours for the test and 1 ½ hours for preparation and recovery.

-Your appointment starts in Cardiology.
-Cardiology is located in the Adult Clinic in the Smith building.
-You will be directed where to go when you check in.
+Your appointment starts in Cardiology in the Adult Clinic.
 If you have any questions you can contact Advanced Biomedical Imaging (Radiology) at 303.398.1611.

 This information has been approved by Will Cook, ARRT, MA and Tamara Greer (January 2018).